telerik/reporting-docs/report-items/graph/chart-types/pie.md

 ---
-title: Overview
+title: Pie Charts
 page_title: Pie Charts Overview
-description: "Learn more about the Telerik Reporting Pie Chart types supported by the Graph report item."
+description: "Learn more about the Telerik Reporting Pie Chart types supported by the Graph report item and learn how to create a Pie chart."
 slug: telerikreporting/designing-reports/report-structure/graph/chart-types/pie-charts/overview
-tags: telerik, reporting, report, items, graph, pie, chart, overview
+tags: telerik, reporting, report, items, graph, pie, chart, overview, creating
+previous_url: /PieCharts, /GraphHowToCreatePieChart, /report-items/graph/chart-types/pie-charts/overview, /report-items/graph/chart-types/pie-charts/how-to-create-pie-chart
 published: True
-position: 0
-previous_url: /PieCharts
 ---

-# Pie Charts Overview
+# Pie Charts

 A Pie chart displays the contribution of fractional parts to a whole and is most commonly used to make comparisons between groups.